Business Valuation and Divorce – Tis The Season

 Allocating Assets in a Divorce

-It’s no surprise that one of the most contentious matters in divorce proceedings is the division of assets.
+Unsurprisingly, one of the most contentious matters in divorce proceedings is the division of assets.
 Understanding the value of brokerage accounts and a house tends to be relatively straightforward.
-The value of a privately held business, on the other hand, is not nearly as transparent.
+On the other hand, the value of a privately held business is not nearly as transparent.
 No wonder that this facet of the divorce process is confounding.

 When to Hire an Appraiser

 On the other hand, as the probable value of the company increases, the need to hire a qualified appraiser is amplified.
-In all likelihood, the parties involved do not have the experience or skillset to have a solid understanding of the asset’s potential value.
+In all likelihood, the parties involved do not have the experience or skillset to understand the asset’s potential value.
 This makes it challenging to negotiate towards an agreed to value successfully.
 In our experience, parties tend to drag out negotiations- making unrealistic offers far from potential value – to cause significant stress and ultimately increase costs.

 Hiring an appraiser earlier in the process creates a “middle ground” and facilitates a more effective negotiation.